-PROHIBITION ON USING GRANT FUNDS TO CHECK FOR HELMET USAGE (applies to subrecipients as well as States)
+PROHIBITION ON USING GRANT FUNDS TO CHECK FOR HELMET USAGE

 The State and each subrecipient will not use 23 U.S.C.
 Chapter 4 grant funds for programs to check helmet usage or to create checkpoints that specifically target motorcyclists.